rcherrueau/execo/doc/userguide.rst

 '''''''''''''''''''''''

 On one host *host1* Start an `execo.process.SshProcess` *process_A*
-running a listening netcat, then wait 1 seconds, then on another host *host2* start an `execo.process.SshProcess` *process_B* running netcat sender, then wait wait for *process_B* termination, then kill *process_A*::
+running a listening netcat, then on another host *host2* start an `execo.process.SshProcess` *process_B* running netcat sender, then wait for *process_B* termination, then kill *process_A*::

  from execo import *